alimness/sabbath-school-resources/src/en/aij/2026-03-kd-tg/02/07-mission-story.md

 ---

+{"style": {"text": {"size": "sm"}}}
-_This story is adapted from “A Missionary’s Special Gift,” Children’s Mission, copyright © 2014 General Conference of Seventh-day Adventists®.
-Used and adapted by permission._
+This story is adapted from “A Missionary’s Special Gift,” _Children’s Mission_, copyright © 2014 General Conference of Seventh-day Adventists®.
+Used and adapted by permission.